04.08.2022 - Digital Marketing

 8 Tips for Presenting Your Marketing Plans to the Board

 Picture this: You’re going about your day, ticking off tasks and getting through the to-do list like nobody’s business.
-A message drops in your inbox from the director: “Don’t suppose you could get the board up to speed on how the marketing strategy’s going?”
+Late afternoon, a message drops in your inbox from the director: “Don’t suppose you could get the board up to speed on how the marketing strategy’s going?”

 Before you break into a cold sweat, don’t fret.
-Though presenting your marketing strategy to the board might seem daunting at first, try looking at it from a different perspective.
+Although presenting your marketing strategy to the board might seem daunting at first, it’s a good idea to look at it from a different perspective instead.

-Filling in the higher-ups on how things are going is an ace opportunity.
-You’ll be able to show off what you do, gain their confidence, and make it clear that your work and the company’s goals are syncing up.
+Why?
+Because filling in the higher-ups on how things are going is an ace opportunity for you.
+You’ll be able to show off what you do, gain their confidence, and make it clear that your work and the company’s goals are syncing up as one.

 So aside from taking a deep breath, what else can you do when your boss asks to see your marketing plans?
-Below, we’ll walk you through some key pointers that’ll help you smash that upcoming marketing pitch presentation to the big wigs with ease.
-Let’s go!
+Below, we’ll walk you through some key pointers that’ll help you take on that upcoming marketing plan presentation to the big wigs with ease.

 Why you need marketing buy-in from key stakeholders

 Put simply, stakeholder buy-in stands any projects you’re working on in good stead.
 And more success = better business.
-When everyone within your company is on the same page, it creates several benefits, including:
+When everyone in your company is on the same page, it creates a range of powerful benefits, including:

 • Better risk management

-• A greater understanding of everyone’s needs across teams and at all levels
+• An improved understanding of everyone’s needs across teams, and at all levels

 • More informed decision making